 IST versus IPTp with SP in West Africa

-The incidence of malaria, in general and in pregnant women, is declining in many African countries.
-Consequently, there is a need to re-examine the efficacy and cost effectiveness of giving multiple intermittent preventive treatments with sulphadoxine-pyrimethamine during pregnancy (SP-IPTp).
-In addition, this intervention is threatened by increasing resistance to SP and potential alternatives to SP-IPTp need to be explored.
+With the decline in incidence of malaria in pregnant women in general across Africa and the problem of growing resistance to SP there is a need to re-examine the efficacy and cost effectiveness of giving multiple intermittent preventive treatments with SP during pregnancy.
 This applies especially to areas with highly seasonal malaria transmission where women are at risk of malaria for only a short period during the year.